carsonmclean/csc2558/docs/volunteer.md

      * 10,000 images sampled randomly from complete dataset.
     * Save either dataset within the CSC2558 repo at `data/cifar-100/cifar-100.pkl`.
 Note that the smaller dataset will need to re-named to match `cifar-100.pkl`.
 3. Install packages
-   * `jupyter, numpy, pandas, opencv`
+   * `python3` with `jupyter, numpy, pandas, opencv`
 4. Start up Jupyter server and run [labelling.ipynb](../src/notebooks/labelling.ipynb)
+   * The Jupyter server should be started in the repo's root directory, ie `csc2558/`
-   * Some people are getting path issues with my `lib` folder.
-I believe the Jupyter server should be started from the repo root, ie `csc2558/`.
-If that does not work, the following code can be added to the `labelling.ipynb` first cell (thanks Marina!).
-Replace `<path_to_dir>`with the full path to the `csc2558` repo on your computer:
+   * Some volunteers experienced path issues with my `src/lib` directory.
+This should now be resolved in recent commits, else try adding the entire `src/` to the notebook's path with the code below.
+Replace `<path_to_dir>` with the full path to the `csc2558` repo on your computer:
      ```python
      import sys
      sys.path.append("<path_to_dir>/csc2558/src")
         ```
     * Apologies about this bug.
-Things run fine on my laptop but I'll try to figure out the problem soon!
+Things ran fine on my laptop because I had forgotten that I had marked the `src/` as a "Sources Root" within PyCharm, which adds the directory to the Python PATH but this is not saved anywhere in the repo for volunteers who pull the repo to their own computers.
 5. Within the notebook, please take a second to look at the fine label/_Classes_ categories contained within the coarse/_Superclass_ labels, which correspond to the buttons available in the third notebook cell.
    * ![Suprclasses & Classes](images/superclasses_classes.PNG)
    * Tip: I sometimes `Ctrl+F` while labelling if I identify the Class (EG: `raccoon`) but forget what Superclass that belongs to.
 Saves time vs re-reading and scrolling up.